National Lifeguard

-National Lifeguard, commonly known as an NL or NLS, is a lifeguarding certification program in Canada, offered by the Lifesaving Society.
+National Lifeguard, commonly known as an NLor NLS, is a lifeguarding certification program in Canada, offered by the Lifesaving Society.

 National Lifeguard certification builds on the fundamental skills, knowledge and values of the Lifesaving Society to develop the practical skills and knowledge required by lifeguards.
 National Lifeguard education is designed to develop a sound understanding of lifeguarding principles, good judgment and a mature and responsible attitude toward the role of the lifeguard.

 The primary role of the National Lifeguard is the prevention of emergency situations and where this fails, the timely and effective resolution of emergencies.
 The National Lifeguard program is designed to prepare lifeguards to fulfill this role as professional facilitators of safe, enjoyable aquatics.

 Industry standard

 National Lifeguard was officially launched in 1964 in response to a need identified by employers for a single, recognized lifeguard certification for those charged with the responsibility of supervising pools and waterfronts.
 In 1973, the Lifesaving Society Canada, one of the National Lifeguard founding members, assumed responsibility for National Lifeguard.
 National Lifeguard is endorsed and supported by the National Lifeguard Advisory Committee composed of lifeguard employers, facility operators and national agencies: Canadian Parks and Recreation Association, Physical and Health Education Canada, YMCA and Canadian Forces.